 Line 26 Wages.
 You may deduct wages paid to employees.
-Don't include wages you paid to yourself or money you withdrew from the business for your own use.
+Don't include wages paid to you or money you withdrew from the business for your own use.

 Line 27 Other Expenses.
-Some other deductible expenses are bank charges and casualty losses.
-Clothing (i.e. uniforms and theatrical costumes) may be deducted as long as they are required in employment and are not suitable or worn for general or personal wear.
-For example, a clown costume would be deductible but a tuxedo would probably not be.
-Education expenses are deductible if they are related to your present business.
-Fines and penalties for violating the law are not deductible.
-Gifts for clients are deductible up to \$25/year per recipient.
+Clothing (i.e. uniforms and theatrical costumes) may be deducted when they are required in employment and are not suitable or worn for general or personal wear.
+For example, a clown costume would be deductible, but a tuxedo would not be.
+Education and professional development expenses are deductible if they are related to your present business.
 Political contributions are not deductible.